Walter Dexter (Canadian artist): Administrative positions

 Walter Dexter has held a variety of executive positions in arts organizations.
 In 1978, he was the President of the Craftsmen's Association of British Columbia and a Director of the Canadian Crafts Council.
 He has also served as President and Vice-President of Ceramists Canada.

 Selected exhibitions

-Walter Dexter has had a considerable number of exhibitions and shows across Canada as well as in Belgium, Czechoslovakia, England, Finland, Italy, Japan and, the United States.
+Walter Dexter has had exhibitions and shows across Canada as well as in Belgium, Czechoslovakia, England, Finland, Italy, Japan and, the United States.

 The following are selected exhibitions and shows.